Azure/osdu-developer/README.md

 1. Azure Virtual Network: Illustrates the network and how feature enablement changes the network structure and subnets.
 2. Azure Kubernetes Service (AKS): Demonstrates the Kubernetes clusters and an example of how software is set up along with interactions to other Azure services.
 3. Storage Resources: Illustrates the use of services such as Azure Storage Accounts and Azure Cosmos Databases and how they connect to the network.
-4. Optional Features: If enabled, features like the VPN Gateway, Bastion Host, and Pod Subnet are represented, attempting to show their placement and role within the architecture.
+4. Optional Features: If enabled, features like the Bastion Host, Public Blob Access and Pod Subnet are represented, attempting to show their placement and role within the architecture.

 ## Software Management with a Gitops Approach